Q: What is pelvic floor physical therapy?

 Q: Will physical therapy hurt?

-A: In my clinical practice, it is my preference to work under the client’s pain threshold.
+A: In our clinical practice, it is our preference to work under the client’s pain threshold.
 Some manual techniques might be tender and uncomfortable, but the goal is to work in the direction of ease without increasing discomfort.
-The client is always in control about which techniques he or she is comfortable with.
+The client is always in control about which techniques they are comfortable with.